 Geological exploration costs have declined in recent years.
-From 2016 to 2019, exploration costs decreased by 17 percent due to a decline in the cost of private investment explorations.
+For instance, exploration cost in 2019 decreased by 17 percent compared to 2016 due to a reduction in the cost of exploration with private investment.
 Between 2016 and 2019, state-funded exploration expenditures grew 2.6-fold.